survivechinaflu/survivechinafludotcom/index.md

 # Pets

 You probably want your fluffy companions to stay alive during and after this blows over, so be sure you set aside water, food, and any needed medical/other supplies for your pets, as well.
 Beyond companionship, which may be useful if you are socially isolated, our furry friends can be helpful to alert you to danger, scare off intruders, keep you warm, etc.

+# Feedback

+We welcome your feedback!
+Please [open an issue](https://github.com/survivechinaflu/survivechinafludotcom/issues) to discuss content or suggest a change.